-To visualize the high-dimensional dietary dataset, we applied the TaxUMAP algorithm, a modification of UMAP that takes into account the taxonomic relationships between features, which in this case were the food-group items (Fig. 1C-F).(Schluter et al., 2023) Each point represents one patient’s aggregated food consumption on a single day.
+To visualize the high-dimensional dietary dataset, we applied the TaxUMAP algorithm, a modification of UMAP that takes into account the taxonomic relationships between features, which in this case were the food-group items (Fig. 1C-F).(Schluter et al., 2023) Each point represents one patient’s food consumption on a single day.
 We color-coded dietary records by the most abundant food group consumed (based on imputed dehydrated mass) to reveal global patterns in consumption of meals dominated by certain high-level food groupings (Fig. 1C).
 Gradients across the dietary TaxUMAP space were evident for total daily caloric intake (Fig. 1D), dietary a-diversity (Fig. 1E), and time relative to transplant day (Fig. 1F).
 This indicated that patients consumed more calories early during therapy in the form of more complex meals, an observation confirmed in plots of time vs daily caloric intake (Fig. 1G), dietary a-diversity (Fig. 1H), macronutrients (Fig. 1I) and food-groups items (Fig. 1J).
 Despite these global dietary trends, intra-patient variability in diet were large (Fig. S2), inspiring a detailed investigation of its association with microbiome injury patterns.

-The decline in caloric intake and dietary complexity during allo-HCT corresponded to a decline in fecal microbiome a-diversity we have described previously (Peled et al., 2020)(methods, Fig. 1K, S2).
-Indeed, we observed a significant association between bacterial fecal a-diversity and calorie consumption as well as the magnitude of macronutrient consumption (Fig. 1L), for the 158 patients with evaluable stool samples (Fig. S1).
+The decline in caloric intake and dietary complexity during allo-HCT corresponded to a decline in fecal microbiome a-diversity, as seen before (Peled et al., 2020)(methods, Fig. 1K, S2).
+Indeed, we observed a significant correlation between bacterial fecal a-diversity and calorie consumption as well as the magnitude of macronutrient consumption (Fig. 1L), for the 158 patients with evaluable stool samples (Fig. S1).
 Correspondingly, we observed positive associations between caloric (and macronutrient) intake and the relative abundance of a commensal genus, Blautia which we previously associated with longer survival after HCT and with lower rates of death from graft-vs-host disease(Jenq et al., 2015); this genus is a member of family Lachnospiraceae that is a hallmark of a healthy human microbiome.
 Conversely, we observed inverse associations between caloric (and macronutrient) intake and the abundance of Enterococcus, a genus that includes several pathobionts that frequently cause antibiotic-resistant bloodstream infections and is associated with adverse outcomes following HCT, including graft-vs-host disease and mortality.(Papanicolaou et al., 2019; Schluter et al., 2023; Stein-Thoeringer et al., 2019; Taur et al., 2012).
 Clinical variables that might confound these correlations include the intensity of conditioning chemotherapy regimens (Table 1) and antibiotic exposures.
 All but one of the 89 patients received antibiotics during their transplantation.
 They were typically treated initially with prophylactic antibiotics (fluoroquinolones and intravenous vancomycin,(Seo et al., 2014)); 70 of 89 (79%) also received broader-spectrum antibiotics, commencing at a median of transplant day 0, IQR day –3 to day +6) when they developed fever or other signs of potential infection (most commonly piperacillin-tazobactam, cefepime, linezolid, or a carbapenem for neutropenic fever or bloodstream infection; and metronidazole or oral vancomycin for Clostridioides difficile diarrhea).
 Such antibiotics are major drivers of dysbiosis in HCT (Holler et al., 2014; Liao et al., 2021; Morjaria et al., 2019; Schluter et al., 2023; Shono et al., 2016).